-The Council consists of one chair and six other representatives who are heads of a statistical agency.
+The Council consists of one chair and six other representatives at most, who are director generals at the statistical agencies.
+In 2007 the rules of procedure for the Council were approved 13.
 There is a Secretariat for the Council at Statistics Sweden.
 The agencies to be represented in the Council are appointed by Statistics Sweden after consultations with all the statistical agencies, a principle that was established when the Council was founded in 2002.
 Members shall serve on the Council for three years.
-Every year, two representatives are replaced.
-Statistics Sweden's Director General is Chair of the Council.
+Every year two representatives are replaced.
+Statistics Sweden's Director General is the permanent chair of the Council.